-Long-lived Assets
+Impairment of Long-Lived Assets

-The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset many not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future undiscounted cash flows expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment to be recognized is measured at the amount by which the carrying amount of the asset exceeds the fair value of the assets.
+The Company's long-lived assets primarily include property and equipment and finance and operating right-of-use assets.
+The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset to asset to be held and used is measured by a comparison of the carrying amount of an asset to revealed.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset.
+If such assets are considered to be impaired, the impairment to be recognized is measured at the amount by which the carrying amount of the asset assets.
+Assets to be held and used is measured at the amount by which the carrying amount of the asset exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of carrying amount or the fair value less costs to sell.
-No such impairments have been identified during the years ended December 31, 2022 and 2021.
+During 2023, the Company moved to its new headquarters and principal manufacturing facility.
+Upon moving, the Company expensed a total of \$0.3 million relating to the carrying value of the remaining leasehold improvements and amounts due under the remaining lease term of the previous facility.
+The right-of-use asset and leasehold improvements charge was recorded in other expense, net in the consolidated statements of operations.
+There were no impairments of long-lived assets for the year ended December 31, 2022.